 I lost my I-94 card.
 What do I do?

 If you entered the U.S. through a land border and were given a paper I-94, please hold on to it.
 If you have lost your I-94 card, you can apply for a new one on the CBP website.
 Please note that you will have to pay for a new I-94 card, so it is a good idea to staple it to one of your passport pages.
-Anyone who entered the U.S. through an airport or seaport will have an electronic I-94 form which can be downloaded from the CBP website.
+Anyone who entered the U.S. by air or sea will have an electronic I-94 which can be downloaded from the CBP website.

 How do I apply?